-For individuals who are under 21, possession of 1.5 ounces or less would be punishable by a civil fine of up to $100.
+For individuals who are under 21, possession of 1.5 ounces or less is punishable by a civil fine of up to $100.

-Starting on July 1, 2023, amounts exceeding the above amounts, but no more than the below amounts, would be punishable by a civil fine of up to $250 or community service:
+Starting on July 1, 2023, amounts exceeding the above amounts, but no more than the below amounts, are punishable by a civil fine of up to $250 or community service:

 2.5 ounces of cannabis

 20 grams of cannabis concentrates

 cannabis products containing no more than 1,250 milligrams of THC.